-Arjun Raj of the School of Engineering and Applied Science is featured for his research as one of Popular Science’s Brilliant Ten.
+Boon Thau Loo of the School of Engineering and Applied Science is highlighted for his startup company Gencore Systems.

 School of Engineering & Applied Science

 Joshua Plotkin of the School of Arts and Sciences and the School of Engineering and Applied Science and Alexander Stewart, also of the School of Arts and Sciences are featured for their research on the Prisoner’s Dilemma.

 On Wednesday, Oct.
 23, the University of Pennsylvania’s Nano/Bio Interface Center will host its annual NanoDay@Penn.
 This public education and outreach event will feature a series of talks, demonstrations and exhibits dealing with nanotechnology, a rapidly expanding scientific discipline that involves the manipulation of matter on the atomic and molecular scale.

 The University of Pennsylvania is launching a new, interdisciplinary research effort to study and solve problems using the tools of the digital age: The Warren Center for Network & Data Sciences.

 As computers become more enmeshed in everyday life, both their software and hardware are becoming accessible to the average person.
 Whereas do-it-yourself enthusiasts of earlier generations tackled birdhouses and AM radios, this generation is making its own robots, 3-D printers and cell phone accessories.